vdaas/vald/docs/user/get-started.md

 2. Prepare Scylla DB and k8s metrics-server

-    At first, you have to apply scylla as backup database.
+    Deploy Scylla as a backup database.

     ```bash
     cd path/to/vald/root